-What taxes does a foreigner pay in France?
+What are the taxes paid by a foreigner in France?

-If you are a foreigner (European or of another nationality), you have to pay taxes in France in certain situations.
-We provide you with useful information for income tax, home tax on second homes, property tax and property wealth tax.
+If you are a foreigner (European or of another nationality), you must pay taxes in France in certain situations.
+We provide you with useful information for income tax, housing tax on second homes, property tax and real estate wealth tax.

 Income tax